shchodro/serverless-workshop/README.md

 17\.
 On the Amazon S3 buckets listing page, find and click into the bucket that was created for you by CloudFormation.
 It should be named with your stack name prepended to the beginning.
 Something like [CloudFormation Stack Name]-s3bucketforwebsitecontent"....

+* In the S3 Console search bar you can type **s3bucketforwebsitecontent** and your S3 bucket will display.

 18\.
 This bucket contains all the contents for hosting your serverless JS app as well as the source code for the workshop's Lambda functions and CloudFormation resources.
 Please do not delete these contents.
-Click into the folder (prefix) named "S3" and finally to the file **S3/assets/js/constants.js**
+Click into the folder (prefix) named **S3** and navigate through to the file **S3/assets/js/constants.js**

 Download the **S3/assets/js.constants.js** file to your local machine and open it with a text editor.